godotengine/godot-docs/tutorials/3d/variable_rate_shading.rst

 viewport resolution divided by the GPU's *tile size*.
 The tile size is what determines the smallest area of pixels where the shading density can be changed separately from other tiles.
 On most GPUs, this tile size is 8×8 pixels.
-You can view the tile size by running Godot with the ``--verbose`` command line argument, as it's printed in the VRS debugging information.
+You can view the tile size by running Godot with the ``--verbose`` command-line argument, as it's printed in the VRS debugging information.

 Therefore, sticking to a relatively low resolution such as 256×256 (square) or